Wagamama

-Wagamama (stylised as wagamama) is a British restaurant chain, serving Asian food based on Japanese cuisine.
+Wagamama Limited (stylised as wagamama) is a British restaurant chain.
+The brand is inspired by fast-paced, Japanese ramen bars and offers a celebration of Asian food.

+Food

+Wagamama sells dishes including bao buns, curries, donburi, teppanyaki grill noodles, ramen and pho.
+As of 2021 they committed to a menu with 50% vegan dishes.

 History

-The first Wagamama was opened in 1992 in Bloomsbury, London, founded by Alan Yau, who subsequently created the Chinese restaurants Hakkasan and Yauatcha, and Thai restaurant Busaba Eathai.
+Wagamama Limited was incorporated on 29 April 1991 as China Diner Limited.
+Their first restaurant was opened in 1992 in Bloomsbury, London, founded by Alan Yau, who subsequently created the Chinese restaurants Hakkasan and Yauatcha, and Thai restaurant Busaba Eathai.
 In June 2005, the restaurant's owner Graphite Capital sold the majority stake of 77.5% to Lion Capital LLP for £103 million.
 In April 2011, the chain was sold to Duke Street Capital, for an estimated sum of £215 million.

-As of January 2014, the chain included over 190 restaurants, with 130 being in the United Kingdom.
 The chain was acquired for £559m by The Restaurant Group, owner of Frankie & Benny's & Chiquito in October 2018.

-Other restaurants are located in Austria, Bahrain, Belgium, Bulgaria, Cyprus, Denmark, Gibraltar, Greece, Ireland, Italy, Malta, the Netherlands, Oman, Qatar, Slovakia, Spain, Sweden, Turkey, the UAE, and the United States.
-A new restaurant has opened at the beginning of 2019 in France.
+In October 2023 The Restaurant Group was taken over by Apollo Global Management in a deal worth over £700m.

+In September 2024, The Restaurant Group (TRG) announced plans to increase the number of UK restaurants from 161 to 200-220.

+Wagamama has taken the brand global with franchised restaurants in 22 countries across Europe and the Middle East.
+There are also 8 company owned locations in the US.

-Previous countries served by the Wagamama brand include Australia from 2002 to 2014, and New Zealand until 2019.
+Previous countries served by the Wagamama brand include Australia from 2002 to 2014, New Zealand until 2019, and Belgium from 2005 to 2024.

-Wagamama has released two cookbooks in order to further extend its brand.
+Wagamama has released three cookbooks in order to further extend its brand.

 The first site on Streatham Street, Bloomsbury, London, closed permanently on 19 June 2016.

 Brand

-The word wagamama (わがまま) is Japanese for "self-indulgent", "self-centred", "disobedient", or "wilful".
+The word wagamama (わがまま) is Japanese for "self-indulgent", "self-centred", "picky", "fussy", "disobedient", or "wilful".
 Wagamama brands itself as following the process of kaizen.